Delegates from across West and Central Africa gather in Yaoundé to share experiences and urge more action on diabetes and NCDs.

 “Progress is insufficient,” said Dr Naby Baldé, Regional Chair of IDF Africa, at the meeting’s start.
 “Let’s apply ourselves in this meeting, push our governments, and look at ourselves to see how we can change the face of NCDs in our countries.”

 The conference was the latest in a series of diabetes stakeholder meetings sponsored by WDF and its partners in recent years.
 One key objective of these meetings is to offer input to the 3rd UN High-level meeting on NCDs in September.
-With this in mind, delegates in Yaoundé endorsed a Call to Action with key points including a call for increased commitment, funding and partnerships to combat diabetes in the West and Central African region.
+With this in mind, delegates in Yaoundé endorsed a Call to Action in English and French with key points including a call for increased commitment, funding and partnerships to combat diabetes in the West and Central African region.

 About 425 million adults worldwide have diabetes, according to the International Diabetes Federation, and more than 16 million of them live in sub-Saharan Africa.
 In 2017, about 300,000 deaths in the Africa region could be attributed to diabetes.
 An estimated 77% of those who died were younger than 60, the highest proportion of diabetes deaths in this age group of any region.